UPPMAX/programming_formalisms/docs/literature/README.md

 [the Doc2Lang image to table converter](https://doc2lang.com/image-to-table)
 to convert the image to a table

+## Summary of `[Soderberg et al., 2021]`

+This paper shows that registered reports result in better science, compared to 'regular' papers.

+In this experiment, researches selected 'regular' papers and registered reports.
+The researchers then asked reviewers to score papers on the feature shown in the figure, where these reviewers were unaware of this experimental variable.

+For all features (including 'Creativity'), registered reports scored higher.

 ## Summary of `[Stieler and Bauer, 2023]`

 Applies `[Serban et al., 2020]` for a data-centric AI project called GW4AL.